opulencephp/docs/console-basics.md

 They all accept a single argument: the name of the class to generate.
 If you input a fully-qualified class name, then that namespace and class name will be used.
 Otherwise, the default namespace will be used (eg controllers are under `Project\Http\Controllers`).

 <h4 id="viewsflush">views:flush</h4>
-If you also use Opulence's Http kernel and view template, you can use this command to clear the view cache.
+If you also use Opulence's HTTP kernel and view template, you can use this command to clear the view cache.
 This is handy for when you've made updates to your views.